bookofproofs/bookofproofs.github.io/_sources/history/18th-century/argand.md

 * Another thing which suggests that Argand is not Jean Robert Argand is that Jean Robert Argand is an accountant and bookkeeper while, from his writings, Argand shows he is probably an expert technician in the clock industry.
 * Argand is famed for his geometrical interpretation of the complex numbers where iii is interpreted as a rotation through 90°.
 * The concept of the modulus of a complex number is also due to Argand but Cauchy, who used the term later, is usually credited as the originator this concept.
-* The Argand diagram is taught to most school children who are studying mathematics and Argand's name will live on in the history of mathematics through this important concept.
 * However, Argand was not a professional mathematician either, so when he produced his geometrical interpretation of complex numbers in 1806 it was in a memoir which he may have published privately at his own expense but in fact there is no proof that it was published.
 * All that is certain is Argand's own statement that he privately distributed a very small number of copies some time between 1806 and 1813.
 * Perhaps even more surprisingly, Argand's name did not even appear on the memoir so it was impossible to identify the author.
 * The way that Argand's work became known is rather complicated.
 * Legendre received a copy of the work, Essai sur une manière de représenter les quantités imaginaires dans les constructions géométriques Ⓣ(Essay on a way of representing imaginary quantities in geometric constructions) from Argand and he sent it to François Français on 2 November 1806 although neither knew the identity of the author.
-* After François Français's death in 1810 his brother Jacques Français worked on his papers and he discovered Argand's little memoir among them.
 * In September 1813 Jacques Français published the paper Nouveaux principes de Géométrie de position, et interprétation des symboles imaginaires Ⓣ(New principles of position geometry, and Interpretation of imaginary symbols) in which he gave a geometric representation of complex numbers, with interesting applications, based on Argand's ideas.
 * The article by Jacques Français appeared in Gergonne's journal Annales de mathématiques and Argand responded to Jacques Français's request by acknowledging that he was the author and submitting a slightly modified version of his original work Essai sur une manière de représenter les quantités imaginaires dans les constructions géométriques Ⓣ(Essay on a way of representing imaginary quantities in geometric constructions,),  with some new applications, to the Annales de mathématiques.
 * A vigorous discussion between Jacques Français, Argand and Servois took place in the pages of Gergonne's Journal.